devicetree-org/devicetree-specification/source/devicetree-basics.rst

 Description:

-   The *#address-cells* and *#size-cells* properties may be used in any device node that has children in the device tree hierarchy and describes how child device nodes should be addressed.
+   The *#address-cells* and *#size-cells* properties may be used in any device node that has children in the devicetree hierarchy and describes how child device nodes should be addressed.
 The *#address-cells* property defines the number of <u32> cells used to encode the address field in a child node’s *reg* property.
 The *#size-cells* property